Meet your board

 David Greenhough - Chair

-He is also a founding member and chair of the Friends of the Lower Field River, a group formed to reinvigorate and revegetate the Lower Field River, near Hallett Cove.
+As Chair of the Glenthorne Partnership, he was involved in the creation of Glenthorne National Park.
+He is a founding member and chair of the Friends of the Lower Field River, dedicated to restoring and revegetating the area near Hallett Cove.

 Janet Klein